-- 9. When the copy function is complete, the DTS4050 window will show the new file.
+- 9. When the copy function is complete, the DTS4050 window will show the new files.
 The time and date will show the Time and Date of the transfer.
 This is the only time this date will be shown.
 All files on the DTS4050 will show the same date and time after a reboot or power cycle: August 1, 2008 00:00 - 10.
-Cycle the AC power or execute a Reboot command to complete the process.
+Cycle the AC power or execute a Reboot command to complete the process. - If you have errors in the error log that refer to an Incorrect FPGA file or the FPGA cannot be programmed, you may have a mismatched BIT and HEX file.
+If you have errors relating to missing AD boards, mismatched AD board version, or similar, the module may be missing the BIN file.
+Please contact Scanivalve for the correct files.